groupdocs-watermark/GroupDocs.Watermark-Products/content/watermark/nodejs-java/delete/powerpoint.en.md

     link_title: "Learn more"
     picture: "about_watermark.svg" # 480 X 400
     content: |
-       The GroupDocs.Watermark for Node.js via Java Node.js library enables developers to easily remove and manage watermarks in PowerPoint files.
+       The GroupDocs.Watermark for Node.js via Java library enables developers to easily remove and manage watermarks in Powerpoint files.
 This robust tool supports precise control over text and image watermarks, allowing for the maintenance of high-quality presentations in business and educational environments.

 ############################# Steps ############################
 steps: